Updated September 8, 2020

-In addition, the Government of New Brunswick has mandated that community masks must be worn at any time when a physical distance of 2 metres (6 feet) is not possible.
+- at any time when a physical distance of 2 metres (6 feet) is not possible, and

 You will be required to maintain a distance of two metres from others, and this includes while lining up for security, check-in, and departures.
 When this is not possible, you will be required to wear a community face mask.